 SET YOUR GOALS

 Quite possibly the biggest step in preparing yourself for your first practice is narrowing down your season’s goals and identifying the approach and tone you need to bring to the court.
 At the youth level, player development and skill building should be your main points of focus throughout the year.
-And while a victorious season is a long-term goal, the majority of your time should be spent on the players’ growth and making sure they enjoy their experience with the sport.
+While a victorious season is a long-term goal, the majority of your time should be spent on the players’ growth.
+You want to make sure they enjoy their experience with the sport.